LA-Toth/Kaleidoscope-LayeredShapeShifter/README.md

 The `SHSH_LAYERS`, `SHSH_LAYER`, and `SHSH_USE_LAYERS` are helper macros for easier usage.

+Any key can be unshifted with the `SHSH_UNSHIFT` or by using the `LSHIFT` modifier.
+Unfortunately it works only for single keypresses, repeated may be sent with the SHIFT modifier,

 ## Plugin methods

 The plugin provides the `ShapeShifter` object, with the following methods and